 “I Want A Divorce”

 Half of the people going through a divorce will be on the receiving end of this message, but the other half are the bearers of this incredibly bad news.
 Let’s start with what NOT to do!
 Many people really blow it.
 You’re not sure of how your spouse will react, especially if infidelity is involved, and that fear can cause you to make very bad decisions.
 For example, thinking that being in a public place will less likely lead to hysterics.
-Not a good idea.

 So, what’s the right answer?
 There probably isn’t one.
 This will be one of the most difficult conversations you ever have.
-Here are our best tips:
+Here are our best tips.

-- Make sure the kids are somewhere else.
+1. Make sure the kids are somewhere else.
 It’s a great time for sleepovers with friends or a night with grandparents.
 You both need space to work through this.

-- Allow your spouse time to process.
+2. Allow your spouse time to process.
 Our best advice is say it simply and directly.
 Chances are you made the decision to divorce weeks ago and you have had time to process that decision.
 Recognize your spouse needs the same processing time.
 Hearing, “I want a divorce”, will bring out a range of emotions.
 Be prepared to allow your spouse to react and then let them know will you will give them time.
 Maybe even make arrangements to leave and spend the night somewhere else.
 You’ll both be better off for it.

-- Do it in person.
+3. Do it in person.
 Whatever you do, do not do it in writing, an email, or a text message!
 Have the courage to say it to their face.

-- Speak only about yourself.
+4. Speak only about yourself.
 Do not attack!
 No “you” statements.
-It could go something like this: “I have made a difficult decision that I need to tell you about.
+It should go something like this: “I have made a difficult decision that I need to tell you about.
 I believe it will be best for both of us to start the divorce process.
-I know this will be a difficult and painful process for us.
+I know this will be a difficult and painful process for us both.
 But I hope that we can do it amicably.
-Also, I know this is a lot to absorb and it’s not really a good idea to talk about anything now.
+I know this is a lot to absorb and it’s not really a good idea to talk about anything now.
 I’ve made arrangements to stay somewhere else tonight, so you can have some time to yourself.
 I’m really sorry.”
 And quietly walk out.

-- Make sure you’re safe.
+5. Make sure you’re safe.
 If there is any possibility that you might be met with anger or violence, be sure that someone is with you.
 Have them stand by the front door while you speak to your spouse in private and then immediately leave.

 I know this can be scary, but your life can’t move forward until you do.
 Respecting your spouse’s reaction and giving them space will provide an appropriate beginning to you divorce journey together.